Aztec, New Mexico

-In New Mexico, 31% of the population attend some form of religious service and there are 2,447 different congregations.
+In New Mexico, 36% of the population attend some form of religious service and there are 2,447 different congregations.
 The top three non-Christian denominations in the state are Jewish-<1%, Muslim-<1%, and Buddhist-<1%, with the most common Christian denominations consisting of Evangelical Protestant-23%, Mainline Protestant-14%, and Historically Black Protestant-1%.
 In New Mexico there are 57 masonic lodges.
 The state of New Mexico ranks 6th in the country for diversity, and the state is considered LGBTQ friendly.
 In the last presidential election 48% of New Mexico residents voted Democrat and 40% voted Republican.
 The median age in the state is 38, and 31% of the population is over the age of 55.

 State-wide weather information

 On average, the humidity rating for New Mexico is around 46%.
 The highest monthly average humidity rating is 56% in the month of August.
 On average, New Mexico has an air quality index rating of around 45.5 AQI.
-The average air quality index rating peaks in the month of July with a rating of around 61.7 AQI.
+The highest seasonal air quality index rating occurs in the month of July with a rating of 61.7 AQI.
 The average temperature in the winter falls to around 36F.
 The average high winter temperature is around 65F in the month of February.
 In the winter months, the average low temperature falls to around 2F during the month of January.
-During the summer, the average temperature in the winter falls to around 36F.
-The average high winter temperature is around 65F in the month of February.
-In the winter months, the average low temperature falls to around 2F during the month of June.
+During the summer, the average temperature in New Mexico is around 71F.
+The average high summer temperature is around 98F in the month of June.
+In the summer, the average low temperature drops to around 36F during the month of June.
 The average amount of precipitation peaks during the month of July at around 5.98 inches.
 On average, the state receives 1.22 inches of precipitation a month.
 While residents of New Mexico mostly enjoy pleasant conditions, it’s important to be aware of inclement weather as well, which in New Mexico can include earthquakes (moderate) and floods.

 Wildlife to be found in New Mexico

 The state of New Mexico has a diverse array of plant and animal life.
-Local plant life can consist of Aspen Trees, Shadescale, Spruce-fir, and Sagebrush.
-While venturing throughout the state, you might see animals such as the Javelina, the Coyotes, the Elk, or the Roadrunners.
-The state animal of New Mexico is the Roadrunner .
+Local plant life can consist of evergreen conifers, blue grama, Arizona cypress, and krummholz.
+While venturing throughout the state, you might see animals such as the wild turkeys, the roadrunners, the jackrabbits, or the kangaroo rats.
+The state animal of New Mexico is the roadrunner.